silverhack/monkey365/docs/security_checks/custom-rule.md

 ## Rule Body

 A rule is described in JSON.
 A single rule can be used to represent complex rules.
-A rule has an `issue_name` and a list of conditions that are evaluated when the rule is triggered.
+A rule has an `DisplayName` and a list of conditions that are evaluated when the rule is triggered.

 ![](../assets/images/rule_example.PNG)